 2) Curry night at Mink and Trout

-Mink and Trout is offering a starter, main dish and a dessert for R99 per person.
+Mink and Trout is offering a starter, main dish and a dessert for R99 per person on Tuesday nights.
 The starters include samosas, onion baji or papadums.
 And mains include butter chicken curry, Cape Malay mussel and fish curry, pork penang or a cauliflower korma.
 The curry menu sounds absolutely delicious and I am already struggling to chose.
 For full details of their curry night and the menu head to their website over here.

 The only catch is the timing- you need to book dinner for the 6pm or 8:30pm slot.
 One is unfortunately way too early and the other too late for a “school night”.
 I haven’t personally tried this special but I’ve booked to go for dinner this Tuesday coming.
 And will report back!

 Another special where I have loved their food but always paid full price.
 I’m definitely making a plan to visit Hail Pizza on Wednesday from 6pm to 8pm for their 2-for-1 pizza special.
 I love their Ciao Bella which is creme fraiche, caramelised onions, lardons and two eggs.

 This is an oldie but a goodie.
 I have been a fan of the Hudson’s happy hour since university.
 We used to spend Thursday sitting in the sunshine knocking back Granadilla Mojitos and bacon chilli poppers.
 I’m now all grown up, so I smash the Berry Press with calzoncini ;).
 I know this recommendation makes me super basic- but ya know what – it’s a damn classic!
 Half price cocktails and starters from 4:30pm to 6:30pm every weekday.

 5) Manga 2-4-1 sushi